 - Java EE support including JSF, JAX-RS, CDI, JPA, etc

-Deployment is supported with almost all the servers including Tomcat, TomEE, GlassFish, JBoss, WildFly, Weblogic, WebSphere, Geronimo and Virgo.
-Build tools include Gulp, Grunt, Webpack and NPM via plugin.
+Deployment is supported with almost all the servers including Tomcat, TomEE, GlassFish, Resin, JBoss, WildFly, Weblogic, WebSphere, and Virgo.
+Build tools include Gulp, Grunt, Webpack, and NPM via a plugin.

-You can download community Edition (free of cost) of IntelliJ IDEA Java IDE here at – Download IntelliJ IDEA community edition.
+You can download the Community Edition (free of cost) of IntelliJ IDEA Java IDE here at – Download IntelliJ IDEA community edition.

 You can read more about IntelliJ IDEA here at – jetbrains.com/idea.